19hours/sg-statutes/Acts/Stamp Duties Act.md

 (3) In this section, a qualifying acquisition of ordinary shares in a target company by an acquiring company or an acquiring subsidiary is any of the following:

-(a) an acquisition that results in the acquiring company and its acquiring subsidiaries owning together in total more than 50% of the total number of ordinary shares in the target company where, before the date of the acquisition, the acquiring company or such total ownership was 50% or less of the total number of ordinary shares in the target company;
+(a) an acquisition that results in the acquiring company and its acquiring subsidiaries owning together in total more than 50% of the total number of ordinary shares in the target company where, before the date of the acquisition, such total ownership was 50% or less of the total number of ordinary shares in the target company;

-[Act 1 of 2013 wef 22/02/2013]
+[Act 1 of 2013 wef 01/04/2010]

 (b) [Deleted by Act 23/2011 wef 01/04/2010];